-ALPHA GROUP JERSEY LIMITED

-STATEMENT OF DIRECTORS' RESPONSIBILITIES

-FOR THE YEAR ENDED 31 DECEMBER 2019
+ALPHA GROUP JERSEY LIMITED STATEMENT OF DIRECTORS' RESPONSIBILITIES FOR THE YEAR ENDED 31 DECEMBER 2020

-The Directors are responsible for preparing the annual report and the financial statements in accordance with applicable law and regulations.
+The Directors are responsible for preparing the financial statements in accordance with applicable law and regulations.

-Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors have elected to prepare the financial statements in accordance with applicable law and International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board.
+Companies (Jersey) law 1991 requires the directors to prepare financial statements for each financial year.
+Under that law the directors have elected to prepare the financial statements in accordance with applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
 The financial statements are required by law to give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.